 27-29 Back Hamlet

-Below the pub is shown on an 1881 map.
+The pub is shown below on an 1881 map.
 The original Congregational chapel shown was later to become the Grimwade Hall, now part of a residential development fronting the junction between Fore & Back Hamlets - all other property depicted apart from Steam Packet pub has since been demolished.

 (Most pub, location & historic details collated by Nigel, Tony or Keith - original sources are credited)